Nebuleon/ativayeban/README.md

 To compile this for PC, use `cmake . && make` on a PC with SDL.
 You'll then get a windowed SDL game.

-To compile this for GCW-Zero, do the same but provide a `CMAKE_TOOLCHAIN_FILE` as specified in the developer docs.
+To compile this for GCW-Zero, run `pkg/make_opk.sh` after installing the toolchain as specified in the developer docs.